-The highly anticipated Tron Lightcycle / Run roller coaster is set to open at Magic Kingdom park on April 4, but before you strap on your neon suit and hop on your lightcycle, there’s one thing you need to know: Disney World announced that the new attraction will feature a virtual queue.
+The amazingly fast Tron Lightcycle / Run roller coaster has been melting minds at Magic Kingdom since it debuted, but before you strap on your neon suit and hop on your lightcycle, there’s one thing you need to know: Disney World announced that the new attraction features a virtual queue.

 What will that mean for you if you are excited to join Team Blue and race against Team Orange?
 Read on to find out everything we know about the Tron virtual queue at Disney World so you’ll be ready to launch into the Grid at 60 mph.

-When Tron debuts in Tomorrowland this April, there will be only two ways to ride it.
-You will either need to join the virtual queue or purchase an Individual Lightning Lane reservation (more on that in a bit).
+Since debuting in April, there have only been two ways to ride TRON Lightcycle Run.
+You either need to join the virtual queue or purchase an Individual Lightning Lane reservation (more on that in a bit).

 In the past, Disney World has implemented a virtual queue at Rise of the Resistance, Remy’s Ratatouille Adventure, and Guardians of the Galaxy: Cosmic Rewind — where it is currently still being used.
 A virtual queue is a way for guests to wait “in line” for a ride without standing in a physical line.
 Disney World has used virtual queues as a way to control crowds on new attractions and avoid multi-hour waits.